Banno/node-mock-rest-middleware/README.md

 ### addResource(path, collection, options)

 Adds a new resource at the given path.
-The path can include placeholders, e.g. `/foo/:id`.
+The path can include placeholders, e.g. `/foo/:someId`.

+**Note:** The path *cannot* contain an `:id` placeholder; that is reserved for use by the module.

 The collection argument should be the array of data that the endpoint begins with.